Agoric/documentation/main/guides/coreeval/permissions.md

 - **agoricNames**: read-only access to the [agoricNames](../integration/name-services.md#agoricnames-agoricnamesadmin-well-known-names) name service.

+- **agoricNamesAdmin**: admin / update access to **agoricNames** and the name hubs it contains.
+  **Warning: this includes the right to over-write existing bindings to instances, brands, etc.**

+- **bankManager**: to manage reflection of cosmos assets as ERTP assets: to register an issuer to correspond to a denom or to get a bank of purses for any address. **Warning: this includes the right to spend assets for any account.**

 - **board**: the [board](../integration/name-services.md#the-board-publishing-under-arbitrary-names) name service.
   **Note: the board only grows; no mechanism to reclaim storage has been established.**